Online Medical Assistant Programs

 |State||Employment||Annual Mean Wage|

-There are several types of medical assistant careers that may spark your interest.
+There are several types of medical assistant careers that may spark your interest:

-Job Growth to 2026: 29% (Much faster than average)
+Job Growth Through 2032: 14% (Much faster than average)

-Typical entry level education: High school diploma or equivalent
+Typical Entry level Education: High school diploma or equivalent